GongT/baobao/@idlebox/node/etc/node.api.md

     // (undocumented)
     _write(chunk: Buffer, _encoding: string, callback: (error?: Error | null) => void): void;
 }

+// Warning: (ae-missing-release-tag) "readFileIfExists" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export const readFileIfExists: typeof readFile;

 // Warning: (ae-missing-release-tag) "relativePath" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //